grimme-lab/qc2-teaching/doc/programming.rst

    1. Implement your ``product``, ``maxval`` and ``minval`` function in the ``array_funcs`` module.
 Compare your results with your previous programs.
+   2. Write functions to perform the scalar product between two vectors and reuse it to write a function for matrix-vector multiplications.
+      Compare to the intrinsic functions ``dot_product`` and ``matmul``.

 Character Constants and Variables
 ---------------------------------